cyberbotics/webots/docs/reference/supervisor.md

 ##### Description

 *get a handler and more information on a field in a node*

+The `wb_supervisor_field_get_name` function returns the name of the field passed as an argument to this function.
+If the argument is NULL, the function returns the empty string.

 The `wb_supervisor_field_get_type` function returns the data type of a field found previously from the `wb_supervisor_node_get_field` function, as a symbolic value.
 If the argument is NULL, the function returns 0.